PINTO0309/onnx2tf/README.md

 **2. The latest onnx2tf implementation is based on Keras API 3 and will not work properly if you install TensorFlow v2.15.0 or earlier.**

+**3. Starting with onnx2tf v2.0.0, due to onnxruntime issues, onnx2tf will no longer support environments older than Python 3.10.
+Accordingly, the Docker Image has been upgraded to Ubuntu 24.04.
+The dependency on onnx-graphsurgeon has also been completely removed. onnxruntime v1.24.1: https://github.com/microsoft/onnxruntime/releases/tag/v1.24.1**

 - HostPC
   <details><summary>Click to expand</summary><div>